thalissonjon/thalissonjon/README.md

 <br>
 ⌛ No personal projects at the moment.

-✅ Eyecheck: App for strabismus detection completed!.
+✅ Eyecheck: App for strabismus detection completed!

-📫 Contato: thalissonjon@gmail.com
+📫 Reach me: thalissonjon@gmail.com